Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - minor changes to diodes to update to newer versions.

 ## Revision v1.02b
-- Minor changes to USB host support circuit.
+- Minor changes to the USB host support circuit.
 - Silk screen changes to aid clarity.

 ## Revision v1.02a